baile035/chenz_CV/_pages/teaching.md

 Curriculum and Course Development
 ---

-Co-Create the **Shenzhen University High Performance Computing Team** (with Dr. Gang Liu) for student cluster competitions.
+Co-Create the **SCUT Intelligent sensing and communication Team** (with Dr. Xiu Yin Zhang) for student cluster competitions.
 Give training courses to team members and lead the team participating both national and international competition events including the [Parallel Application Challenge (PAC)](http://www.pac-hpc.com/index.php) and
 [ASC Student Competition](http://www.asc-events.net/).

-Co-Develop the curriculum for the **artificial intelligence (AI) specialization** for the software engineering program at CSSE, Shenzhen University, 2020.
+Co-Develop the curriculum for the **artificial intelligence (AI) specialization** for the software engineering program at CSSE, SCUT, 2022.

 New course material development: